Reading Comprehension 101

 - Three Easy Ways to Increase Reading Comprehension

-- Reading Comprehension for Police Officer Exam Study Guide
+- Reading Comprehension for Nursing School Entrance Exam Study Guide

 So, your child's got reading down pat.
 Right?
 He can recognize complex words, read sentences fluidly, and, for the most part, he can put it all together.
 But as texts get more and more complicated reading for comprehension is the name of the game.
 And that means learning to decode increasingly figurative language and oblique messages.